Cluster admin guide

 For single-node installs the standard sudo dnf update eldric-aios works directly.
 For air-gapped clusters, mirror repo.eldric.ai/5.0/ locally and point dnf at the mirror.

-Rollback automation arrives with 5.1 (§70).
+Rollback automation arrives in an upcoming 5.0.x patch.
 On 5.0, rollback is manual: pin the previous version and re-run the orchestrator.

 Stress testing